Sairyss/domain-driven-hexagon/README.md

 **Note**: some people try to make e2e tests faster by using in-memory or embedded databases (like [sqlite3](https://www.npmjs.com/package/sqlite3)).
 This makes tests faster, but reduces the reliability of those tests.
 In real e2e testing this should be avoided.
 Read more: [Don't use In-Memory Databases for Tests](https://phauer.com/2017/dont-use-in-memory-databases-tests-h2/).

-### Load Testing

-For projects with a bigger user base you might want to implement some kind of [load testing](https://en.wikipedia.org/wiki/Load_testing) to see how program behaves with a lot of concurrent users.
-[Artillery](https://www.npmjs.com/package/artillery) is a nice tool for that based on NodeJS.
-Though, there are plenty of other tools to choose from: [Top 6 Tools for API & Load Testing](https://medium.com/@Dickson_Mwendia/top-6-tools-for-api-load-testing-7ff51d1ac1e8).

 Example files: // TODO

 Read more: